bla-ce/herve/inc/logan/README.md

 ```

 ## More to come...
+- [ ] Minimum level to be printed
+- [ ] Get size of timestamp before printing it
 - [ ] Connect Logan to Herve
+- [ ] Enable print full date
 - [ ] Pass a hash table to log functions to add more information
 ...